If your child is hurt in school, suing the at-fault school is only one option. Learn how to take action against a public school district.

 Because educators and public school administrators are trained professionals, we assume we can trust them with our children.

 But what happens when our kids’ schools fail them?
 Maybe your child had a slip and fall accident and got hurt when their elementary school teacher was supposed to be watching.
 Or a bully might be victimizing your teenager in high school every day.
-Worse, a teacher could be bullying or discriminating against your kid.
+Worse, a teacher could be discriminating against your kid.

 Nor are those the only possibilities.
 The COVID-19 pandemic has created a new wave of lawsuits across the United States.
 Schools have had their share of those.

 Recently, the city of San Francisco sued the San Francisco Unified School District and Board of Education to re-open schools for in-person learning.
 Other coronavirus pandemic-related lawsuits against schools are sure to follow.
-Controversies continue to rage about distance learning, in-person instruction and how they relate to childhood development.
+Controversies continue to rage about distance learning, in-person instruction, and how they relate to childhood development.

 Suing a school board or district is a complicated process.
 It requires several extra steps before you can even progress to the point of a lawsuit.
 Because public schools are government entities, they are subject to extra rules.
 They are also vulnerable to federal civil rights claims.